dchudz/odsc-2015-workflow/reveal.js/slides.md

 - mainly we just ran code,
 - told each other about it,
 - shared output in dropbox
-- ask my colleague: are the corrected geological interpolations ready for me to feed into model?
+- my colleage would ask me: are the corrected geological interpolations ready for me to feed into model?
 - "yep they're in dropbox at customer5/geology/v6"
 - "and the code is in the master branch on github?"
 - no hold on let me push...